arseniivanov/SBNN-PlanarRecon/README.md

 RecurrentSNN + topk + attention - 63%, 30 epochs

+Example confusion matrix:

+['walking', 'jogging', 'running', 'boxing', 'handwaving', 'handclapping']

+[[14  3  3  0  0  0]
+ [ 7  2  8  0  0  0]
+ [ 2  5 12  0  0  0]
+ [ 1  0  1 14  4  0]
+ [ 1  0  2  2 12  2]
+ [ 0  0  1  3  1 12]]
+Test Accuracy: 58.93%

+We can see the network has a hard time classifying jogging people.
+It is putting then mostly in walking or running bucket.
+One can theorize that the 5x5 filters do not have a large enough receptive field to capture this motion in the 120x160 resolution frames

 TODO:

 Understand why load + eval mode does not function as intended.
 Breakpoint at eval after 1 train loop with low LR + breakpoint at eval only.
+Use first N frames to understand an area of movement, crop the movement only while tracking any movement of the area